2018 Hualien earthquake

 At 23:50 (UTC+8) on 6 February 2018, an earthquake of magnitude 6.4 on the moment magnitude scale hit Taiwan.
-The epicenter was on the coastline near Hualien, which was the most severely affected area, with a maximum felt intensity of VIII (Severe) on the Mercalli intensity scale.
+The epicenter was on the coastline near Hualien, which was the most severely affected area, with a maximum felt intensity of 7 on the Central Weather Administration seismic intensity scale.
 At least 17 deaths were reported, with 285 injured.
 The maximum foreshock was recorded on 4 February 2018, at 21:56:40.
 The epicenter was located at Hualien County, Taiwan, reaching a scale of ML 5.8.

 Tectonic setting

 Taiwan has a history of many strong earthquakes.
-The island is located within a complex zone of convergence between the Philippine Sea Plate and Eurasian Plate.
+The island is located within a complex zone of convergence between the Philippine Sea plate and Eurasian plate.
 At the location of the earthquake, these plates converge at a rate of 75 mm per year.
-To the south of Taiwan, oceanic crust of the Eurasian Plate is subducting beneath the Philippine Sea Plate creating an island arc, the Luzon Arc.
-At Taiwan the oceanic crust has all been subducted and the arc is colliding with continental crust of the Eurasian Plate.
-To the north of Taiwan the Philippine Sea Plate is in contrast subducting beneath the Eurasian Plate, forming the Ryukyu Arc.
+To the south of Taiwan, oceanic crust of the Eurasian plate is subducting beneath the Philippine Sea plate creating an island arc, the Luzon Arc.
+At Taiwan the oceanic crust has all been subducted and the arc is colliding with continental crust of the Eurasian plate.
+To the north of Taiwan the Philippine Sea plate is in contrast subducting beneath the Eurasian plate, forming the Ryukyu arc.

 Earthquake

 The earthquake formed the largest of a sequence of events that have affected the area over a period of days, with 11 foreshocks of M 4.6 and greater, starting on 3 February with an M 4.8 earthquake and including an M 6.1 event on 4 February, within a few kilometres of the event that took place on 6 February.
 6 February earthquake was a result of oblique-slip faulting.

-The earthquake occurred on the second anniversary of the 2016 Taiwan earthquake in Tainan that had killed 117 people.
+The earthquake occurred exactly two years after the 2016 Tainan earthquake.
+On the Central Weather Administration seismic intensity scale, the earthquake registered a maximum intensity of 7, which was recorded at Shoufeng Township in Hualien and Nan'ao Township in Yilan County.

 The earthquake was followed by a series of aftershocks, with the largest being an M 5.7 event on 7 February at 23:21 local time, 19 km northeast of Hualien city, which reached a maximum intensity of VI (strong).

 Aftermath

 Casualties

-As of 11 February 17 people were reported dead and a further 285 injured.
-Of the reported fatalities, 9 were from People's Republic of China, 5 from Taiwan, 2 from Hong Kong of Canadian nationality, and 1 from the Philippines.
-14 of them were in The Yun Men Tsui Ti building.
+Seventeen people were killed during the quake, and a further 285 were injured.
+Of the fatalities, nine were from mainland China, five from Taiwan, two Canadians, and one from the Philippines.
+Fourteen of the victims were in The Yun Men Tsui Ti building.